 CHIANG MAI COOKING CLASS

 Mama Noi Thai Cookery School offers full and half day classes.
 You’ll learn how to cook five dishes in the full day class and three in the half day.
-The full day class costs THB 1,000 per person while the half day costs THB 800.
-But if you book through Kkday, then they cost just THB 875 and THB 750 respectively.
-The class fee comes with roundtrip transportation from your hotel.
+You can book the class through Klook.

 Welcome to my cooking school hahaha…welcome welcome hahaha…enjoy cooking yummy Thai food hahaha!